Jeff-Adler/AlgoPrepJavaScript/Recursion/Recursion Basics.md

 - When JS sees the return keyword, or when function ends, the compiler will remove(pop)
 - can follow a call stack in Chrome Dev Tools

-Help method recursion vs. pure recursion

 How they work:

 2 Components:

 - Base Case: Condition when the recursion ends
 - Different Input: Every time recursive function is called, the input must be modified in some way

+Helper method recursion vs. pure recursion

+Helper method recursion:

+- recursive function nested inside an outer function
+- used to e.g. sort or search through an array
+- or e.g. find all odd values in an array